The Rudiments of English Grammar

 The Rudiments of English Grammar (1761) was a popular English grammar textbook written by the 18th-century British polymath Joseph Priestley.

+Composition history

 While a minister for a congregation in Nantwich, Cheshire, Priestley established a local school; it was his first successful educational venture.
 Believing that all students should have a good grasp of English and its grammar before learning any other language, and dismayed at the quality of the instruction manuals available, Priestley wrote his own textbook: The Rudiments of English Grammar (1761).

+Contents and sources

 The book was very successful—it was reprinted for over fifty years.
 Its humor may have contributed to its popularity; for example, Priestley illustrated the couplet with this rhyme: